puzpuzpuz/questdb.io/docs/concept/geohashes.md

 :::note

-The ILP parser does not support geohash literals, only strings.
+The InfluxDB Line Protocol parser does not support geohash literals, only strings.
 This means that table columns of type `geohash` type with the desired precision must exist before inserting rows with this protocol.